doctor-ew/graph-spa-bun/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### File Structure
+* app/page.tsx: The main page file which can be edited and will auto-update as you develop.

+### Upcoming Features
+#### Frontend (FE)
+* Landing Page: An engaging and informative first point of contact for users.
+* Infinite Scroll: Implementing infinite scrolling for a seamless browsing experience.
+* Graph Pagination: Enhancements in data fetching to support pagination at the GraphQL level.

+#### Backend (BE)
+* Golang Refactoring: Transitioning the backend service from Node.js to Golang for improved performance.
+* Redis/ElastiCache Integration: Migrating to AWS ElastiCache for scalable and efficient caching, hosted on AWS Fargate.

-## Learn More
+### Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+* [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+* [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.
+Contributions

+### Contributions
-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Feel free to check out the Next.js GitHub repository and contribute.
+Your feedback and contributions are highly appreciated!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+### Deployment
+Deploying with AWS Amplify
+This application is deployed using AWS Amplify, which provides a CI/CD pipeline and hosting for Next.js applications.
+For more information, check out [Next.js on AWS Amplify](https://docs.amplify.aws/start/q/integration/next).